 Effective employee onboarding is critical-not just for the success of new hires, but for the broader team and the organization as a whole.
 It significantly reduces the ramp-up time for new hires and dramatically improves their job satisfaction, productivity, and average tenure.
-You get more productive, more engaged people who stay longer.
+You get more productive, more engaged people who stay longer, with fewer risks of noncompliance and mispractice.

-Still, many businesses are failing to deliver an onboarding experience that meets their employees' needs.
+Still, many businesses fail to deliver an onboarding experience that meets their employees' needs.
 There are many explanations, but few excuses.
 The foundations of exceptional onboarding aren't complicated; they just require the right solutions along with consistency of execution.
-As the gulf between mediocre and exceptional onboarding widens, it is becoming a true differentiator for business performance and the battle to attract and retain talent.
+As the gulf between mediocre and exceptional onboarding widens, it is becoming a true differentiator for business performance, patient outcomes, and the battle to attract and retain talent.

-Most businesses would benefit from following these steps:
+Most healthcare organizations would benefit from following these steps:

-- Create and share a structured onboarding and training plan. - Use social elements to help new hires engage with your people and culture. - Gather feedback and have regular manager check-ins. - Develop a plan for upboarding existing employees to keep their skills sharp. - Embrace and master innovations like virtual onboarding, gamification, and upboarding. - Collect and analyze data to continually refine your plan. - Lean on an advanced learning solution to centralize, automate, and personalize onboarding.
+- Create and share a structured onboarding and training plan. - Use social elements to help new hires engage with your people and culture. - Gather feedback and have regular manager check-ins. - Develop a plan for upboarding existing employees to keep their skills sharp and awareness of compliance strong. - Embrace and master innovations like virtual onboarding, gamification, and career pathing. - Collect and analyze data to continually refine your plan. - Lean on an advanced learning solution to centralize, automate, and personalize onboarding.

-If you can manage to follow the steps outlined in this ebook, you can expect to be in or near the top decile of onboarding, for any company in any industry.
+If you can manage to follow the steps outlined in this ebook, you can expect to be in or near the top decile of orientation and onboarding, for any company in any industry.
 It's a tremendous opportunity to unleash the potential of your organization's most important asset: Its people.

-Want to be a leader in onboarding?
+Want to be a leader in orientation?
 Work with the leader in learning.